-Locate the six 100K resistors (marked 104), one of them is to the right of the voltage regulator and the other five are in between the six driver chips.
+Locate the spot for the three .1 uF capacitor, just to the right of the SI2302 FET.
 Solder in place and inspect the solder joints with a 10x jeweler's loupe afterwards and touch up any solder joints that don't look right.

-Mount the voltage regulator
+\ Mount the voltage regulator